Download the Fact Sheet (Updated 2015)

 - In 2009 , 87% of children in Asian families in South Carolina were U.S. citizens, as were 88.2% of children in Latino families.

-Immigrants are integral to South Carolina’s economy as workers.
+Immigrants are integral to South Carolina’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from South Carolina, the state would lose $1.8 billion in economic activity, $782.9 million in gross state product, and approximately 12,059 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .